3 Types of Hearing Loss

 - Fluid in the middle ear from colds

 - Presence of a foreign body

 Sensorineural hearing loss occurs when there is damage to the inner ear (cochlea), or the nerve pathways from the inner ear to the brain.
 Most sensorineural hearing loss cannot be surgically corrected or treated medically.
-Sensorineural hearing loss is permanent hearing loss.
+A sensorineural hearing loss is a permanent hearing loss.
 Sensorineural hearing loss reduces the ability to hear soft and faint sounds (ie. birds chirping, blinker clicking, consonant sounds of speech).
 Even when speech is loud enough to hear, it still can sound muffled.

 Some possible causes of sensorineural hearing loss:

 - Genetics (hearing loss that runs in the family)